WARNING: These guidelines are TENTATIVE

 Because txzchk(1)

-tool uses fnamchk(1)
+tool uses the fnamchk(1)

 tool as part of its algorithm,